katherine-xie/SURF2024/README.md

 4. Note: You may need to calculate the number of selected pseudoparticles particles for the background distribution manually due to datatype limits.
 5. Update the output file name and path.
 6. Run the macro.

+Please email if you have any questions at kxie236@gmail.com